killerducky/killerducky_site/go/how-to-end.md

 ## A desperate invasion

-The last two moves of this game both players passed.
-But suppose Black counts and realizes they are going to lose (maybe they suddenly remembered that pesky komi rule?).
-There isn't anything stopping them from trying to invade White's area.
-In fact there is one small weakness in White's wall...
+In our example game, both players passed on the final two moves.
+But imagine Black suddenly realizes they're losing (maybe they just remembered that pesky komi rule).
+Instead of accepting defeat, Black decides to invade White's territory.

+There's no rule stopping such a move.
+In fact, White's wall has a small weakness.
 Go is war!
-The only territory is territory that you can defend against any and all invasions.
+Territory isn't yours unless you can defend it against any invasion.

 {% capture diagram_text %}

-Black tries to attack the weakness in White's wall by cutting it.
-But White is able to capture this invasion and defend their territory.
-At the end of the variation:
+Black cuts, attacking the weakness in White's wall.
+But White captures the invasion and defends their territory.
+Afterwards:

 - Black controls:
     - 30 empty intersections (shown with △)